-The Sandy Ridge Project is located approximately 240 kilometres (km) west-north-west of Kalgoorlie in Western Australia (WA).
+The Sandy Ridge Facility is located approximately 240 kilometres (km) west-north-west of Kalgoorlie in Western Australia (WA).

 Stage of development

 Tellus raised the finance required to build the Sandy Ridge Project and delivered the project on time and on budget.
 Tellus successfully completed construction, commissioning, and transition to operations of the Facility in 2020.
 Since then, the Facility has been safely accepting and handling hazardous waste for surface storage.
 On 19 March 2021, the WA Government granted an amended operating licence authorising waste treatment on site and in-cell placement of hazardous and intractable waste at the Facility.